History of hospitals: Religious hospitals.

+All the major denominations built hospitals; the 541 Catholic ones (in 1915) were staffed primarily by unpaid nuns.
+The others sometimes had a small cadre of deaconesses as staff.
 The American Methodists made medical services a priority from the 1850s.
 They began opening charitable institutions such as orphanages and old people's homes.
 In the 1880s, Methodists began opening hospitals in the United States, which served people of all religious beliefs.
 By 1895, 13 hospitals were in operation in major cities.